-(b) No more than three independent expert witnesses may testify for each side as to the same issue in any given case.
+(b) No more than three independent expert witnesses may testify for each side as to the same issue in any given case, unless the judge permits an additional number of witnesses to testify as experts.
 For purposes of this rule, an independent expert is a witness who is retained or specially employed to provide expert testimony in the case or whose duties as an employee of the party regularly involve giving expert testimony.
 The court, upon the showing of good cause, may increase or decrease the number of independent experts to be called.